Here’s how to make your kitchen bigger WITHOUT extending

 So, if your kitchen is at the back of your house, but your living room is at the front and is blessed with more space, swapping the two spaces create a bigger kitchen without extending.

-You might also like Hello November issue!
+You might also like Side Extension: Planning and inspiration

 This kitchen was relocated from the back of the house to the front, creating a more spacious room that flows into the dining area.
 British Standard by Plain English cupboards make up the kitchen.
 Units start at £590 with an average sized kitchen coming in at around £8,000.